matthieuporte/Forbidden-Jutsus/Physique/Greek Alphabet.md

  |$\psi$ ```$\psi$```|$\unicode{0x03a8}$ ```$\unicode{0x03a8}$```|"psi"|
  |$\omega$ ```$\omega$```|$\unicode{0x03a9}$ ```$\unicode{0x03a9}$```|"omega"|

-> [!warning] Unfortunately since Obsidian uses MathJax and not vanilla Latex for it math expressions the ```$\Alpha$``` notation doesn't work.
+> [!warning] Unfortunately since Obsidian uses MathJax and not vanilla Latex for its math expressions the ```$\Alpha$``` notation doesn't work.
 To get capitalized Greek letters, use Unicode references.